Túngara frog: Conservation

-Within the extinction risk categories assigned by the IUCN Red List, Engystomops pustulosus is listed as "Least Concern".
+Within the extinction risk categories assigned by the IUCN Red List, Engystomops pustulosus is listed as least concern of extinction.
 Although its IUCN status seems to lessen the concern of population conservation of túngara frogs, 43% of species are experiencing decline, which suggests this frog may be threatened in the near future.
 The major stressors of amphibian declines include the following: habitat loss/degradation, pollution, climate change, and invasive species.

 Among all causes, habitat loss/degradation and pollution are known to be the most important.
 These causes also show cooccurrence in that intensified agricultural and urbanized landscape lead to both habitat change and increased pollutant release.
 However, the specific effects of these causes on amphibians, especially their health, are largely unknown.

 Some research suggests the negative impact of agricultural sites on túngara frog health, displayed by decreased egg number, reduced hatching success, and undersized/smaller body size and male secondary sexual characteristics.
 Such findings in research significantly relates to the conservation of amphibians, since lower reproduction is likely to correlate with an accelerated population decline.